ossec/ossec-docs/docs/syntax/head_ossec_config.rootcheck.rst

 All rootcheck options must be configured in the /var/ossec/etc/ossec.conf or /var/ossec/etc/shared/agents.conf and used within the <ossec_config> tag.

-XML except to show location if part of ossec.conf:
+XML excerpt to show location if part of ossec.conf:

 .. code-block:: xml